-At present Jordan Peterson is at war with those who wish to force him to refer to transgender people as ze and Zir etc. His opponents claim it is disrespectful to refer to anyone other than by the pronoun they choose for themselves.
-By the same logic they should be referred to as Your Royal Highness or Your Excellence if they so desire.
-How you react to this madness depends on whether you sympathise with this small group of pampered, thin-skinned, self-absorbed babies or not.
+At present Jordan Peterson is at war with those who wish to force him to refer to transgender people as ‘ze’ and ‘Zir’ etc. His opponents claim it is disrespectful to refer to anyone other than by the pronoun they choose for themselves.
+By the same logic they should be referred to as ‘Your Excellence’ if they so desire.
+How you react to this madness depends on whether you sympathise with this small group of pampered, thin-skinned, self-absorbed babies.
 Jordan Peterson doesn’t.

 Another furrow Peterson ploughs is his opinion that unmarried, childless moderns live arid, pointless lives and are destined to end their days alone and miserable.
 To this accusation I have to hold my own hand up.
 For whatever reason I have never got married or even come close.
 Sometimes I wish I had and sometimes, like when I see a Japanese family coming home from somewhere and the children are skipping and the parents look happy.
 Then I am envious.
 At other times I am glad I never got married, like when I see an unattractive western couple with one or two morose-looking children straggling along behind.
 I wouldn’t want to change places with such people for all the world.

 The obvious conclusion is that happy marriages are the best.
 The worst is being chained to a partner who after a couple of years of marriage has started to get on your nerves.
 Her clear skin and fine figure blinded you to the fact that she has no interests and nothing of interest to say.
 Your son is ungrateful, sneering and cynical, more influenced by rappers and footballers than by you, while your daughter rolls her eyes at everything you say and is continually up in her room watching Miley Cyrus pop videos: at 13 she too wants to dress, speak and behave like a Harlem street walker.